ereOn/csodium/README.md

 any kind between the two projects as of now, so their APIs might diverge in the future.

+## API

+`csodium` aims at offering the whole `libsodium` API through its Python's bindings.
+However, it only offers a subset at the moment (`crypto_box` and `crypto_secretbox` family functions).
+I'm the sole contributor which explains why this API support improves slowly.
+If you are interested in making things faster, adding new functions is actually really simple and pull requests are most welcome !
+Here is the guide:

+1. Find the exact `C` prototype of the function you wish to add support for and add it to the `_build.py` module.
+2. Implement a meaningful Python version of that function in the `__init__.py` module.
+You can get your inspiration from already defined function.
+3. Make sure you handle well incorrect input value and that you raise appropriately on errors.
+See the `_raise_on_error` helper function.
+4. Write tests that cover input failures as well as at least a successful run.
+   Coverage should remain at 100%.
+Also remember that the goal is not to test `libsodium` but the Python binding.
+5. Submit your pull request !

 ## Python 2 support on Windows

 Sadly, `libsodium` hasn't been supporting Visual Studio 2008 for a while and